Skip to main content

 • In the creation form:

-1. Give your transform a name, like movie_summaries.
+1. Give your transform a name, like movies_enrichment.

-2. For the Source, select the movies_csv dataset we just uploaded.
+3. For the Source dataset, select the movies dataset we just uploaded.

 Transform Creation

 • Click Create Transform.
 Shaped will immediately start the backfilling process.
-This means it's iterating through every row in your movies_csv dataset and running the LLM enrichment you just defined.
+This means it's iterating through every row in your movies_csv dataset and running the AI enrichment you just defined.

 Transform Backfilling